There are two schools of thought for traffic within the internet marketing community.

 HOW TO START SLOW AND SCALE FAST - LIKE IGOR?

-If you're starting out with a small budget, you need to start with a traffic source that allows small investment, but at the same time has the potential to scale.
-Igor teaches such traffic source in his trainings.
+If you're starting out with a small budget, you need to start with a traffic source that allows a small investment, but at the same time has the potential to scale.
+Igor teaches such a traffic source in his trainings.

 Every one of our successful students started out with very little money to play with.
 Which is also true for Igor.
-At one point Igor had two jobs.
+At one point, Igor had two jobs.
 One to pay bills and one to fund his online business that required $150/mo to maintain (before it made him any real money).

 Here's what Igor had done to get money for his online business